Sponsors now all over Lady Jay Dee’s hot step-daughter after dad invites them over

 MUSIC CAREER

-The 45-year-old, went on to argue that Karen’s male age mates cannot afford to properly take care of her since they are also just getting started in life, just like his daughter.
+The 45-year-old, went on to argue that Karen’s male age mates cannot afford to properly take care of her since they are also just getting started in life, just like her.

 Gardner sired Karen, his only child, with another woman before getting into a relationship with Lady Jay Dee.